-New York City-based Sadelle's is opening in Highland Park Village this fall.
+New York City-based Sadelle's is opening in Highland Park Village this week.
 (Courtesy of Sadelle's)

-Chef Nick Badovinus' National Anthem will open in the East Quarter this fall.
+Chef Nick Badovinus' Surf Camp opens on the rooftop of this East Quarter building this week.
 (Courtesy of East Quarter)

 Northern neighborhood restaurant and bar, District, will open in Addison this fall.